Frequently Asked Questions

 What is the minimum price for a tattoo?

-This studio does have a minimum charge per tattoo session.
-It is generally a 2 hour minimum charge per session, but exceptions can be made based on scheduling availability, so please feel free to ask about your tattoo even if you think it may fall under the usual minimum rate.
+There is a higher than average minimum charge per tattoo session.
+It is generally a 3 hour minimum charge per session, but exceptions can be made based on scheduling availability, so please feel free to ask about your tattoo even if you think it may fall under the usual minimum rate.
 The reason for the minimum charge is mostly based on the appointment availability in the schedule, so as not to extend waiting times for appointments for medium to larger size tattoos which this shop frequently schedules.
 The other main reason for this minimum charge is that DERMAPUNCT TATTOO exclusively uses disposable tubes as well as a large number of other uncommon disposable and barrier products, for your safety, which significantly add to the setup costs of being tattooed here.
 While I don't charge any extra for these services and products, having a minimum charge in place ensures that their usage is cost-effective.
 Please read the answer below for "Is your shop clean?" question below for more details on the usage of disposables and cleaning procedures.

 Is your shop clean?